Never Stop (film): Plot

 The film follows retired sprinter Hao Chaoyue and his protégé Wu Tianyi as Tianyi seeks to beat Chaoyue in a 100-meter dash.
 Though a champion sprinter at first, Chaoyue suffers a series of challenges; he ultimately retires to start a business selling shoes but loses his money in a scam.
-His protégé Tianyi is unable to beat Chaoyue at the 100-meter dash before the latter's retirement, but years later Tianyi wants to try again.
+His protégé Tianyi could not beat Chaoyue at the 100-meter dash before the latter's retirement, Tianyi wants to try again years later.
 But when he finds Chaoyue, his mentor is a shadow of his former self.
 Thematically, the film tackles the question of how athletes can live a good life once their days as champions are behind them.